 I. Mortgage credits

-Share of loans with forbearance measures over all household loans
+Share of household loans with forbearance measures over total household loans

 MC1

-Share of NPLs collateralised by immovable property over all loans collateralised by immovable property
+Share of NPLs collateralised by immovable property over total loans collateralised by immovable property

 MC2